Election Day is Nov. 8, but legal challenges have already started

-WASHINGTON (AP) — Election Day is 12 days away.
-But in courtrooms across the country, efforts to sow doubt over the outcome have already begun.
+WASHINGTON (AP) — Election Day is less than two weeks away, but in courtrooms across the country, efforts to sow doubt over the outcome have already begun.

 It’s the most litigation ever before an election and it’s likely a preview of a potentially contentious post-election landscape.
 The strategy was born in part of the failure of allies of former President Donald Trump to successfully challenge and overturn the free and fair results of the 2020 presidential election.